 Hokkaido is basically a winter wonderland, and that’s reflected in their miso seafood ramen.
 What do you want during a harsh winter?
 Something hearty, right?
 As much protein and fat as possible.
 And obviously, piping hot.

 This really hits the ticket.
-I never thought butter would be a good ramen topping, but it blew me away.
+I never thought butter would be a good ramen topping, but it blew me away (see my ramen guide for more topping ideas).
 The squid and scallops were tender.
 The broth was fantastic without spending 4 hours making a bone broth.
 Speaking of taking a long time, let’s break down the recipe below.

 Jump to Recipe